Sector Update: Consumer Stocks Advance in Afternoon Trading

-Consumer stocks rose Thursday afternoon with the Consumer Staples Select Sector SPDR Fund (XLP) gaining 1% and the Consumer Discretionary Select Sector SPDR Fund (XLY) jumping 3%.
+Consumer stocks were higher Friday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.2% and the Consumer Discretionary Select Sector SPDR Fund (XLY) rising 0.6%.

-In corporate news, Ulta Beauty (ULTA) shares surged 12% after Berkshire Hathaway (BRK.A, BRK.B) reported its holding of about 690,000 shares in the cosmetics company.
+In corporate news, Madison Square Garden Entertainment (MSGE) shares popped 5.5%.
+The company said Friday that it swung to a fiscal Q4 profit year over year as higher event-related revenue and food and beverage sales helped drive a double-digit topline gain.

-Walmart (WMT) shares rose 6.8% after the company raised its full-year outlook as fiscal Q2 results topped market estimates amid gains across all segments.
+Flowers Foods (FLO) on Friday reported higher-than-expected fiscal Q2 earnings while the company's revenue missed analysts' estimates amid volume declines.
+Its shares were little changed.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.